JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Switch to 64-bit Bundled Java in Windows installer and Docker images

-The bundled version of Java in Windows installers of TeamCity Server and Agent as well as in the Docker images is now 64-bit [Amazon Corretto](https://aws.amazon.com/corretto/) 8 (previous TeamCity versions bundled 32 bit Java, TeamCity 2019.1 bundled AdoptOpenJDK).
+The bundled version of Java in Windows installers of TeamCity Server and Agent as well as in the Docker images is now 64-bit [Amazon Corretto](https://aws.amazon.com/corretto/) 8 (previous TeamCity versions bundled 32-bit Java, and TeamCity 2019.1 bundled AdoptOpenJDK).

-If you are using Windows and were using the default bundled Java, make sure that:
+If you were using the default bundled Java on Windows, make sure the following conditions are satisfied:
-* you use 64 bit Windows OS for TeamCity server and agents.
-If you need to use 32 bit OS, you will need to install and use 32 bit Java to run TeamCity;
+* The TeamCity server and agents operate on the 64-bit Windows OS.
+If you need to use a 32-bit OS, you need to install and use 32-bit Java to run TeamCity;
-* if the TeamCity server has manually configured [memory settings](installing-and-configuring-the-teamcity-server.md#Setting+Up+Memory+settings+for+TeamCity+Server) (`TEAMCITY_SERVER_MEM_OPTS` environment variable defined), that the value in `-Xmx` parameter is increased (recommended to twice as much).
-Please also make sure that the machine has enough physical memory for that;
+* If the TeamCity server has manually configured [memory settings](installing-and-configuring-the-teamcity-server.md#Setting+Up+Memory+settings+for+TeamCity+Server) (the `TEAMCITY_SERVER_MEM_OPTS` environment variable is defined), the value of the `-Xmx` parameter should be increased (recommended to twice the previous value).
+Before increasing the value, make sure the machine has enough physical memory for that.
-* if Microsoft SQL Server is used as TeamCity database with MS SQL integrated authentication, you will need to make sure that 64 bit sqljdbc_auth.dll native library is [present in the due location](setting-up-teamcity-with-ms-sql-server.md#integratedSecurityAuth);
+* If you use Microsoft SQL Server as the TeamCity database with the integrated MS SQL authentication, the 64-bit `sqljdbc_auth.dll` native library has to be [present in the due location](setting-up-teamcity-with-ms-sql-server.md#integratedSecurityAuth).
-* if there was any custom logic executing native tools on the server, that that still works with new process bitness.
+* If there was any custom logic executing native tools on the server, check that it still works with the new process bitness.

 ### Discontinued Running Builds Node